ANDREWAHN-UK/MS-one-more-turn/README.md

 Netlify: https://mystifying-poitras-75f386.netlify.app

-I have noticed that Github occasionally doesn't update properly, but in my limited exposure Netlify has yet to fail.
+I have noticed that Github occasionally doesn't update properly, but in my limited experience Netlify has yet to fail.

 9. Credits:
 ________________________________________